JosephSAlemu/CTASearchAgent/README.md

 - Modifying the AIMA libraries files and Joseph Phillips parser to customize my search agent for my specific needs
 - Credit to AIMA for their Java library
   > https://github.com/aimacode/aima-java
-- Credit to Joseph Phillips for his files, too
+- Credit to Joseph Phillips for the parser and streaming files

 # What To Install
 - Eclipse